Azure/azure-storage-gst-plugin/README.md

 # azure-storage-gst-plugin

-This is a gstreamer sink for azure storage.
+This repo contains gstreamer plugins for azure storage.

 ## Prerequisites

-You'll need `azure-storage-cpplite` and `gstreamer`.

-* Follow [azure-storage-cpplite](https://github.com/Azure/azure-storage-cpplite)'s readme and install it locally.
-  * Note that you'll need to build **shared library**.
-Turn on `BUILD_SHARED_LIBS` when building.
 * [Install gstreamer](https://gstreamer.freedesktop.org/documentation/installing/index.html?gi-language=c#) on your platform.
+* This repo also depends on [azure-storage-cpplite](https://github.com/Azure/azure-storage-cpplite).
+Code for this repo will be automatically built by cmake so that you won't have to install it yourself, but you'll still need to install its
+**dependencies** on your system.
+Check out [here](https://github.com/Azure/azure-storage-cpplite#install-the-dependencies-eg-on-ubuntu).

 This repo is tested under Ubuntu 18.04 & 20.04.